 Australia has more than doubled the cost of student visa applications, in the latest blow to the country’s beleaguered international education industry.

-The extra revenue will help fund Universities Accord reforms to domestic higher education – including free preparatory courses, payments for compulsory practicums and cuts to graduate debt – as well as implementation of the government’s migration strategy.
+The extra revenue will help to fund Universities Accord reforms to domestic higher education – including free preparatory courses, payments for compulsory practicums and cuts to graduate debt – as well as implementation of the government’s migration strategy.

 “The changes coming into force today will help restore integrity to our international education system and create a migration system which is fairer, smaller and better able to deliver for Australia,” said home affairs minister Clare O’Neil.